movingfox/comfy-blog/README.md

       = comfy_seo_tags

 * If you have any other meta or SEO tags, wrap them in a `unless content_for?(:blog_seo_data)` conditional, to make sure the SEO data added for blog posts takes precedence.
 Looking for better alternatives to this, all suggestions are welcome!

+Finally, if you don't have an admin user set up already, run `rake admins:create && rake admins:permit`.

+When you login into `localhost:3000/en/admin`, make sure to click the "Sync" button to see the 'Blogs' section within the admin panel.

+**Important:** When creating a blog in the CMS admin panel, make sure to leave the 'Path' field blank.

+## Views
+You should also find view templates in `/app/views/comfy/blog` folder.
+Feel free to adjust them as you see fit.

+If you want to use something other than our default comment form on the blog posts, you can remove the bottom part of the `/views/comfy/blog/posts/show.html.haml` that has to do with the comments.
+Also, you can delete the `views/comfy/blog/comments` directory.

 ## Other configuration